ricardorinco/FnxDigital.UI.Components.Common/README.md

-# Fnxdigital.Ui.Common
+# FnxDigital.UI.Component.Common

-This is the repository of the Fnxdigital.Ui.Common library.
+This is the repository of the FnxDigital.UI.Component.Common library.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Setup / Installation